Titles and Roles

 - Emory University School of Medicine

 Jolinta Lin, MD, is an Assistant Professor in the Department of Radiation Oncology at Emory University School of Medicine in Atlanta, Georgia.
-Dr. Lin practices general radiation oncology and specializes in the treatment of breast and gastrointestinal cancer.
-She treats patients at Winship Cancer Institute of Emory University and Grady Memorial Hospital.
+A board certified radiation oncologist, Dr. Lin practices general radiation oncology and specializes in the treatment of breast and gastrointestinal cancer.
+She treats patients at Winship Cancer Institute of Emory University and Loughlin Radiation Oncology Center at Grady.

 Dr. Lin is a member of multiple professional organizations including American Society for Radiation Oncology, American Board of Radiology, and American College of Radiology.